 - create a rule name and select the port mapping type to "virtual server"

 - select your incoming interface to WAN

 - add two new objects by clicking on "create new object" > "address"

 - add your WAN and NAS IP

-- select the created objects to external/internal IP
+- set the created objects as external and internal IP

 - set the port mapping type to port and configure them (i.e. port 50000 - please see video for reference)

-- check if NAT loop back is enabled and click OK/Apply (allows users connected to any interface to use the original IP address to access the mapped IP device)
+- check if NAT loopback is enabled and click OK (allows users connected to any interface to use the NAT rule too)

 3. Create a new service object by navigating to Configuration > Object > Service.